 An educated consumer can be your best customer.
 Customers improperly handling or storing product water is a common culprit for complaint calls.
 Some simple communication with your customers and distributors can help you minimize the number of inquiries and complaints.
 Customers should be given documentation that explains the “dos” and “don’ts” of bottled water storage.
 For example,

-• DO—Treat bottled water like a food product.
+•DO—Treat bottled water like a food product.
+Store it in

 Providing Information to the Public